-Name: Grading Quarter: Week Beginr Week Beginning: David Petersen 2 11/27 11/27 School Year: 23-24 Subject: Graphic Design 1 Monday Notes: Lesson Overview: basics of color Have students get change the mod draw attention b value Introduce vocabula them try to figure of and quiz them the Go over the vocab Color sensation- e hue- something the value- lightness or chroma- how brigh surface- same hue advance-recede- y orange HOT Draw red violet COLD Draws blue green Visability- More co the highest color of a picture and ad by desaturation or saturation by bringing having a focal ary by giving them a bingon but which definition goes where the context day all ary from Berryman on a motions connected to color at distinguishes one color darkness of a color sample is a different surface yellow as the eye inward as the eye away o sheet with terms on it, have with the word colors and theory ors sample to another cole Academic Standards: 8.10 Produce single- and multi- color graphic works using industry standard software 8.6 Apply nondestructive image editing techniques 8.7 Composite raster images using a combination of layers, transparency, masking, selection tools, blending modes, filters, and special effects 8.8 Manipulate digital images using industry standard software 6.7 Identify basic color schemes (e.g., complementary, analogous, triadic, tetradic, split complementary, and monochromatic) 76 Discuss the uses of: rotated, circled, extended, tints and fills.
+T Name: David Petersen Grading Quarter: 4 Week Beginning: 4/28 School Year: 24-25 Subject: Graphic Design 1 Monday Notes: Lesson Overview: basics of color Have students get change the moo draw attention by value Introduce vocabulathem try to figure of and quiz them the Go over the vocabulathem try to figure of and quiz them the Go over the vocabulathem try to figure of and quiz them the Go over the vocabulathem try to figure of and quiz them the Go over the vocabulathem try to figure of and quiz them the Go over the vocabulather to see the fightness or chroma- how brightness a picture and d by desaturation or satu y bringing having a focal ary by giving them a bingo out which definition goes w next day ulary from Berryman on co motions connected to colo at distinguishes one color darkness of a color sample t or dull a color sample is different surface yellow s the eye inward s the eye away atrast the more visible suc contrasting colors) rs look differently in different o sheet with terms on it, have with the word colors and theory.
+Ors sample to another ole Academic Standards: 8.10 Produce single- and multi- color graphic works using industry standard software 8.6 Apply nondestructive image editing techniques 8.7 Composite raster images using a combination of layers, transparency, masking, selection tools, blending modes, filters, and special effects 8.8 Manipulate digital images using industry standard software 6.7 Identify basic color schemes (e.g., complementary, analogous, triadic, tetradic, split complementary, and monochromatic) 76 Discuss the uses of: rotated, circled, extended, tints and fills.